MotionGPT-2: A General-Purpose Motion-Language Model for Motion Generation and Understanding: Experiments

 The HumanML3D dataset~\cite{guo2022generating} stands as the largest available dataset focused solely on 3D body motion and associated textual descriptions.
 It comprises 14,616 motion clips paired with 44,970 meticulously annotated descriptions derived from a vocabulary of 5,371 unique words.
 These motion sequences are sourced from the AMASS~\cite{mahmood2019amass} and HumanAct12~\cite{guo2020action2motion} motion capture collections, showcasing a diverse array of human activities, including everyday tasks, sports, acrobatics, and artistic expressions.
 Each motion clip is linked with 3-4 descriptive texts.
 For training, one sentence is randomly chosen as the match, while for testing, the first text description is consistently used to evaluate model performance.
 The motion clips are down-sampled to 20 FPS and vary in duration from 2 to 10 seconds.
 The dataset is divided into training, validation, and test subsets, allocated in an 80\%, 5\%, and 15\% ratio, respectively, with no overlaps among them.

 The KIT-ML~\cite{plappert2016kit} dataset is comprised of 3,911 motion sequences along with 6,278 textual descriptions.
 Each sequence is associated with one to four sentences, with the average description containing 9.5 words.
 This dataset merges selected elements from the KIT WholeBody Human Motion Database~\cite{mandery2015kit} and the CMU Graphics Lab Motion Capture Database~\cite{cmu}, with an emphasis on locomotion motions.
-The motion sequences in KIT-ML have been down-sampled to a frame rate of 12.5 fps, ensuring a consistent and manageable speed for further analysis and experimentation.
+The motion sequences in KIT-ML have been down-sampled to a frame rate of 12.5 fps.

 The Motion-X~\cite{lin2024motion} dataset is currently the largest whole-body expressive motion repository, comprising 95,642 high-fidelity 3D motion sequences based on the SMPL-X model~\cite{pavlakos2019expressive}, paired with corresponding pose descriptions and semantic labels for each sequence.
 The Motion-X dataset gathers 15K monocular videos from various online sources and public video dataset, capturing a wide range of scenarios such as daily actions, sports activities, and many domain-specific scenes, with 13.7M frame-level 3D whole-body pose annotations.
-In this paper, we standardize the Motion-X dataset by selecting 52 joints from the human body and hands.
+In this paper, we standardize the Motion-X dataset by selecting 52 joints from the human body and hands.\footnote{More experiments results and visualizations on the KIT-ML benchmark are available in the \textit{Supplementary Materials}.}